Follow your dreams by learning how to change careers to teaching successfully.

 Make your transition from a business career to teaching a reality!
 Call it a second career, if you wish – this happens many, many times.
 There are many transferable skills to transition from a corporate career to teach in a classroom.
 Taking the time to uncover and communicate your relevant teaching skills will be critical to your job search success.

-Many career changers start by writing a resume targeting a substitute teaching job to get their foot in the door of a school district.
+Many career changers start by writing a resume targeting a substitute teaching job to get their foot in a school district door.

-After reading this quoted statement… reflect back at how you may have procrastinated on moving your career forward or made up excuses for not “stepping out of your comfort zone”… and now you are at the same place you were months or years ago.
+After reading this quoted statement… reflect on how you may have procrastinated on moving your career forward or made up excuses for not “stepping out of your comfort zone, “… and now you are at the same place you were months or years ago.
 Nothing is changed…

 “If you want something you’ve never had, you have to do something you’ve never done.
 If you keep doing what you’re doing, you’ll keep getting what you’re getting.”
 Candace Alstad – Davies